microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.md

   * __gpuNum__

       __gpuNum__ specifies the gpu number to run the tuner process.
 The value of this field should be a positive number.
+If the field is not set, NNI will not set `CUDA_VISIBLE_DEVICE` in script, and will not manage gpu resource.

       Note: users could only specify one way to set tuner, for example, set {tunerName, optimizationMode} or {tunerCommand, tunerCwd}, and could not set them both.